 Mathematics in Groningen consists of a group of 20 internationally acclaimed mathematical researchers.
 Besides the well-known dynamical systems group, the mathematics department also has a very strong algebra & geometry and statistics & probability profile.
 During your 2-year Master programme you will be embedded in the research groups of your choice.

 During the Master's degree in Mathematics we will teach you the mathematical knowledge, skills and attitude needed to pursue a professional or research career.
-You will gain specialised mathematical knowledge in selected areas such as algebra and geometry, dynamical systems and analysis, and statistics & probability theory.
+You will gain specialised mathematical knowledge in selected areas such as algebra and geometry, dynamical systems, analysis, and statistics & probability theory.

-The Master's degree programme in Mathematics offers three tracks:
+The Master's degree programme in Mathematics offers five specializations: